 Public schools currently benefit from state-sponsored monopoly status–in fact, they are the single largest and most destructive monopoly in the nation.
-If you want to send your child to a free school, you have no choice but to send them to the school assigned by your local or state government.
+If parents want to send their children to a cost-free school, they have no choice but to send them to the facility assigned by their local or state governments.
 This historically has led to major imbalances in funding and success levels of public schools, since typically they are funded in large part by property taxes.
 Poorer families, raising children in poorer areas, are forced to send their children to poorer schools.
 This unfair reality has led to a powerful and, for many, inescapable cycle of poverty dating back generations.

-It is well known that schoolteachers (particularly public schoolteachers) have one of the most difficult and under-rewarded jobs in the United States.
+It is well known that schoolteachers (particularly public schoolteachers) have one of the most difficult and undercompensated jobs in the United States.
 Why must this be so?
 In other industries, dissatisfied employees are free to leave, seeking employment from a competitor who is willing to treat them as they deserve.
-In the public school monopoly, however, teachers and are trapped, unable to meaningfully negotiate.
-A free education system would reward hard-working teachers with the better jobs they deserve.
+In the public school monopoly, however, teachers are trapped, unable to meaningfully negotiate.
+A truly free education system would reward hard-working and talented teachers with the better jobs they deserve.

-It has been argued that a free education system (known by some as “school vouchers”) would harm existing schools, with the thinking being that “our schools are struggling; we need to save them.
+It has been argued that a free education system would harm existing schools, the thinking perhaps being that “our schools are struggling; we need to save them.
 Funneling students elsewhere would be taking dollars away from the failing schools that desperately need the funding.”
 However, we must remember that the purpose of the education system is not to support schools (which are, after all, just buildings), but rather to support students and teachers.
 In other words, a school is wherever teachers and students come together to teach and learn.
 If a student leaves a school to find a better education elsewhere, or if a teacher leaves a school for a better job elsewhere, then both are better off, and society is better off as a result.

 Convert to a ranked-choice voting system